DJdaGOAT1/CrickHit/README.md

 - ST7735R 128x160 TFT LCD
 - Slide potentiometer
 - 4 momentary push switches
-- 5-bit R2R DAC resistor ladder
+- 5-bit binary-weighted DAC
 - Speaker with enable circuit
 - 3 LEDs with current-limiting resistors

 ### Custom PCB

 We designed a custom PCB in KiCad that consolidates all of the hardware circuitry onto a single board.
-The PCB integrates the ST7735R LCD connector, the 5-bit R2R DAC ladder, the speaker amplifier circuit (MCP34119P), all four game switches, the slide potentiometer input, LED indicators, IR receiver (TSOP31438), a ULN2003B Darlington driver, UART debugging header, and TExaS connector -- all routed to the MSPM0G3507 LaunchPad.
+The PCB integrates the ST7735R LCD connector, the 5-bit binary-weighted DAC, the speaker amplifier circuit (MCP34119P), all four game switches, the slide potentiometer input, LED indicators, IR receiver (TSOP31438), a ULN2003B Darlington driver, UART debugging header, and TExaS connector -- all routed to the MSPM0G3507 LaunchPad.
 This eliminates the need for breadboard wiring and makes the entire system compact and reliable.

 ### 3D-Printed Enclosure